The ultimate guide to robots.txt

 Screenshot of a result for a blocked URL in the Google search results

-If you want to reliably block a page from appearing in the search results, you need to use a meta robots noindex tag.
+Use a meta robots noindex tag if you want to reliably block a page from appearing in the search results.
 That means that to find the noindex tag, the search engine has to be able to access that page, so don’t block it with robots.txt.

 Noindex directives